Governorship of Chris Christie: Public opinion summary

 Following another release Governor Christie's approval numbers remain virtually unchanged from June, despite a high-profile veto of gun legislation.
 In June, Governor Christie garnered a 61 percent job approval rating.
 Today, that number is 58%, with 29% who say they disapprove of the governor's job performance.
 Discussions on the governor's vetoed bipartisan gun control legislation during the poll did not appear to significantly affect his ratings.
 Jenkins asserts, "Use of his executive power in this capacity does not seem to have hurt his standing in the eyes of a majority of New Jerseyans."

-By January 23, 2014, following the Bridgegate revelations, Christie's unfavorable views doubled—up 17 percent—from the previous January.
+On January 14, 2014, following the Bridgegate revelations, a Monmouth University/Asbury Park Press polling survey put Christie's approval rating at 59%, and while remaining high, it was the first time his ratings were below 60% since before Hurricane Sandy.
+By January 23, Christie's unfavorable views doubled—up 17 percent—from the previous January.
 A Rutgers-Eagleton poll, published January 24, showed that the Fort Lee scandal had hurt his standings among New Jersey residents.
 Christie's favorability rating, as governor, was shown to be 46%, down 22 points from just before his landslide re-election victory in November 2013, with 43% having an unfavorable view.
 While the majority of residents still approve his overall performance as governor, his 53% job approval was down 15 points from November.
 A majority, 56%, indicated that it was "very unlikely" or "somewhat unlikely" that Christie's top aides acted without his knowledge in the Fort Lee scandal.
 Only 20% said they fully believed Christie's explanation about this topic, while 42% did not believe his version at all and 33% only partially believed him.
-In March 2014, an FDU PublicMind poll found that for the first time in Christie's governorship, more voters disapproved than approved of the job he was doing.
-44% of registered New Jersey voters disapproved of the job that he was doing as governor, with 41% approving.

 A Monmouth University/Asbury Park Press poll, published February 24, showed Christie's job approval ratings in New Jersey at 50%, which was down 9% since January and 20% from 12 months prior.
 Other results showed 61% believed the governor was not completely honest about what he knew about the toll lane closures, and 50% (up from 34% in January) thought Christie was personally involved in the decision to close the toll lanes.
 A similar poll, released on April 2, showed his approval ratings to be nominally, but not significantly better than the February poll, remaining 14 points lower than December, before the Bridgegate scandal broke.
 It indicated that 62% said that Bridgegate and Hoboken's Sandy relief aid issues hurt his presidential prospects for 2016, up from 51% in January.